data-apis/scipy-2023-presentation/paper.rst

 Conclusion
 ==========

 We introduced the Consortium and the Python array API standard, which specifies standardized APIs and behaviors for array and tensor objects and operations.
-While developing an initial specification draft, we analyzed common array libraries in the SPE and determined a set of common APIs suitable for standardization.
-In consultation with array and array-consuming library maintainers, we derived
+In developing an initial specification draft, we analyzed common array libraries in the SPE and determined a set of common APIs suitable for standardization.
+In consultation with array and array-consuming library maintainers, we published two specification revisions codifying APIs and behavior for array objects and their interaction, array interchange, and array-aware functions for array creation and manipulation, statistical reduction, and linear algebra.
+In addition, we released tooling to facilitate adoption of the array API standard within the SPE: 1) a test suite for measuring specification compliance and 2) a compatibility layer to allow array-consuming libraries to adopt the standard without having to wait on upstream release cycles.

-*TODO (athan): implications for broader ecosystem.
-Importance/significance of work.
-Future benefits.*
+We further explored performance implications of adopting the array API standard in two commonly-used array-consuming libraries: scikit-learn and SciPy.
+For the former, we found that adoption of the standard enabled scikit-learn to use GPU-based execution models, resulting in significantly increased performance.
+For the latter, we found similar performance gains; however, in order to realize the performance gains, we needed to use library-specific optimizations.
+This finding highlights a limitation of the standard.
+Namely, while the Python array API standard aims to reduce the need for library-specific code, it will never fully eliminate that need.
+Users of the standard may need to maintain similar library-specific performance optimizations to achieve maximal performance.

+Our work demonstrates the usefulness of the Consortium and the array API standard in facilitating array interoperability within the SPE.
+In addition to shepherding standardization and promoting adoption of the array API standard, the Consortium provides a critical forum for coordinating efforts among array and array-consuming library maintainers.
+Such coordination is critical to the long-term success and viability of the SPE and its communities.
+Having established a blueprint for standardization methodology and process, the Consortium is also leading a similar effort to standardize Python dataframe APIs and behaviors, thus working to reduce fragmentation for the two fundamental data structures underpinning the SPE—arrays and dataframes.